-The Hidden Pooper in a 17th Century Painting
+The Hidden Pooper in Isack van Ostade's A Village Fair, With a Church Behind Oil Painting

 Art conservators for the UK’s Royal Collection were in for quite a surprise when they set about cleaning Dutch artist Isack van Ostade’s A Village Fair, with a Church behind, an oil painting completed in 1643.
 The painting, which was being prepared for an upcoming exhibition, had darkened and yellowed over time.
 However, when they began examining the work, conservators also noticed that a bush in the corner of the painting was a very recent addition, not a part of the original artist’s vision.
 When they removed it, they found quite a different market scene than they expected.